Datavault-UK/automate-dv-docs/docs/best_practises/hashing.md

 !!! info
-    These values are case insensitive, e.g. both `sha1` and `SHA1` will work.
+    These values are case-insensitive, e.g. both `sha1` and `SHA1` will work.

 ### Configuring specific models